 Third, the ostrich syndrome: the ultimate failure of Kodak was rooted in internal organizational politics and the fear of cannibalising the company’s cash cow, photographic film.
 As journalist David Usborne noted in The Independent newspaper when reporting on Kodak’s filing for Chapter 11 bankruptcy on 19th January 2012, “The world’s biggest film company filed for bankruptcy yesterday, beaten by the digital revolution.
 The only problem is, the enemy started within” (Usborne, 2012, January 20th).
 As the nineteenth-century French poet Victor Hugo observed, “You can resist an invading army, but not an idea whose time has come”.

 It should be acknowledged here that both Fuji and Agfa joined in the APS development as the three market leaders scrambled to create a new industry standard.
 But the industry was dead, kaput, finished.
 The product category that fed its factories and consumed its chemicals was no longer desired or purchased.
 And everybody on the ‘outside’ knew it.
-HP exploited it: people still wanted hard copies of digital images and HP were happy to oblige with their Photosmart® inkjet printers.
-The key difference between the three film companies in dealing with this disruptive technology was that Fuji and Agfa were much more broadly diversified than Kodak and therefore the single product failure – APS – didn’t significantly impact upon their corporate futures.
+HP exploited it: people still wanted hard copies of digital images and HP was happy to oblige with its Photosmart® inkjet printers.
+The key difference between the three film companies in dealing with this disruptive technology was that Fuji and Agfa were much more broadly diversified than Kodak and therefore the single product failure – APS – didn’t significantly impact their corporate futures.

 The realities of the product life cycle